 {So, how do regular black holes {actually} form?
 One possibility is simply that the Penrose singularity theorem cannot be applied to {static or stationary regular black-hole gemoetries}, as they are endowed, (in the same way as the singular Reissner--Nordstr\"om spacetime), with inner horizons which are also Cauchy horizons, and as such violate global hyperbolicity.} This would, however, be a quite debatable resolution of the conundrum, as such geometries have to be considered as more mathematical abstractions, asymptotic states, rather than realistic models of the end points of a gravitational collapse.
 Instead, it is reasonable to expect that the Hawking--Penrose (1970) singularity theorem provides insights into this question.
 The latter assumes the TCC, in addition to the NCC, but relaxes the assumption of existence of a non-compact Cauchy hypersurface.
 In particular, this theorem establishes the geodesic incompleteness of the Reissner--Nordstr\"om spacetime and exemplifies how de Sitter core regular black holes avoid a singularity by violating the TCC.

-Regarding the Penrose singularity theorem, on the other hand, in an evolving time-dependent situation, an inner horizon does not necessarily need to be a Cauchy horizon, and so it could be compatible with the assumption of global hyperbolicity.
-In such a situation, it seems one would be forced to violate the NCC in order to reach a singularity-free end point.
+Regarding the Penrose singularity theorem, on the other hand, in an evolving time-dependent situation, an inner horizon does not necessarily need to be a Cauchy horizon, and thereby could be compatible with the assumption of global hyperbolicity.
+In such a situation, it seems that one would be forced to violate the NCC in order to reach a singularity-free endpoint.

-We have therefore developed a number of kinematic models that interpolate between ``standard physics'' (standard black holes or horizonless objects) and regular black holes (assuming spherical symmetry), and have explicitly verified that during the purely kinematic evolution process (no particular dynamics is assumed) violations of the NCC are quite common and apparently unavoidable, although a formal proof of the universality of this behaviour would certainly be desirable.
+On these grounds we have developed several kinematic models that interpolate between ``standard physics'' (standard black holes or horizonless objects) and regular black holes (assuming spherical symmetry). and have explicitly verified that during the purely kinematic evolution process (with no particular dynamics is assumed) violations of the NCC are common and seemingly unavoidable, although a formal proof of the universality of this behaviour would certainly be desirable.

 Let us emphasize the broad implications and placement of our classical analysis within the context of the formation of regular black holes and bouncing spacetimes in dynamical situations, and more generally within the context of the quantum theory of such regular objects.
 The NCC violation required for the transition from a singular initial state to a regular final state in a physically realistic scenario can expected to be induced by quantum effects.
 A complete description and understanding of this NCC violation would require knowledge of the renormalized stress-energy tensor in dynamical situations.

 One may consider the viewpoint that NCC violation is secondary to the regularization of black holes, and that it is instead the violation of the Generalized Second Law (GSL) which plays a central role for the quantum theory of regular black holes~\cite{Wall:2010jtc}.
 Such quantum singularity theorems are however equally inapplicable as the classical singularity theorems for describing the transition to a regular stationary regular black-hole geometry, for which the assumption of global hyperbolicity is violated.
 One may further object that in physically realistic dynamical situations no Cauchy horizon is present which would violate global hyperbolicity.
 However, in such situations the applicability of quantum singularity theorems which make use of the GSL is not obvious, due to lack of suitable notions of entropy and theremodynamics quantities in an out-of-equilibriium context.

 Let us return to the question of the Cauchy horizon in dynamical situations, and under the impact of quantum effects.
 It is well-known that Cauchy horizons are subject to a classical instability~\cite{Carballo-Rubio:2018pmi,Carballo-Rubio:2021bpr,DiFilippo:2022qkl}, which notably extends to a classical instability of dynamical inner horizons~\cite{Carballo-Rubio:2024dca}.